 Pine cones grow on the trees and can be found on the ground.
-Made up of lots of scales, each of these scales contains a small seed.
-These can either be taken out by a bird or a mammal but are more likely to drop out when the cone dries up, and the scales curl back.
+Each of these scales contains a tiny seed made up of many scales.
+These can either be taken out by a bird or a mammal but are more likely to drop out when the cone dries up and the scales curl back.

 Squirrels also like the seeds from pine cones and can be seen devouring the seeds from many cones in one session.
 Squirrels also use the upper branches to nest, with their drey built out of twigs.

 Commercial forestry has allowed fast-growing conifers to grow in many parts of the country, with spruce, pine, and fir being used.
 These trees are cut down after 50-60 years to provide an excellent, high-quality timber source.

 Although these forests are planted, they are essential for allowing many wildlife types to live in their natural environment.
 These human-made forests are usually only made up of one kind of tree, which means that the biodiversity and the variety of life in that habitat can be extremely low.